matheuswgr/dnn-6d-pose-estimation/README.md

 ## Introduction (Pivoto)

-The objective of this project is to develop a computationally efficient machine learning model for semantic segmentation based object 6D pose estimation from RGB images.
+Object detection has always been an important problem in computer vision.
+This problem like many others, witnesses a large shift due to the advent of deep learning.
+With focus on intelligent manipulation robots applications, the objective of this project is to develop a computationally efficient machine learning model for semantic segmentation based object 6D pose estimation from RGB images.

 ## Theme / Scope / Motivation (Wagner)